What is Śakti?

 What the term names

-Śakti — from the Sanskrit root śak, to be able, to have power — is one of the most-elaborated concepts in the Indian philosophical and devotional record, used across roughly three distinct registers the tradition itself does not sharply separate.
-In the metaphysical register śakti names the active, dynamic, generative aspect of the absolute — the energy through which the unchanging ground gives rise to the changing phenomenal world.
-In the theological register śakti is personified as the Goddess — Devī, Mahādevī, or in named forms as Pārvatī, Durgā, Kālī, Lalitā Tripurasundarī, and many others — and worshipped as the supreme reality in her own right by the Śākta wing of Hinduism.
-In the yogic register śakti is the operative energy the practitioner works with directly — [prāṇa](lexicon:prana)-śakti in the breath-and-vital-energy practices of *prāṇāyāma*, [kuṇḍalinī](lexicon:kundalini)-śakti in the dormant-and-then-roused energy the Haṭha Yoga Pradīpikā and the tantra literature catalogue, icchā-śakti / jñāna-śakti / kriyā-śakti (will, knowledge, action) in the threefold subdivision the Kashmir Śaiva literature stabilised.
-The three registers are continuous rather than separate: the same energy whose movement the yogic body-diagrams chart is the same śakti the metaphysics calls the absolute's active aspect and the theology personifies as the Goddess.
+Śakti, from the Sanskrit root śak, to be able or to have power, is one of the most elaborated concepts in the Indian record, used in roughly three registers the tradition does not sharply separate.
+In the metaphysical register śakti is the active, generative aspect of the absolute, the energy through which the unchanging ground gives rise to the changing world.
+In the theological register it is personified as the Goddess, Devī, Mahādevī, or in named forms as Pārvatī, Durgā, Kālī, Lalitā Tripurasundarī and many others, and worshipped as supreme reality by the Śākta wing of Hinduism.
+In the yogic register it is the energy the practitioner works with directly: [prāṇa](lexicon:prana)-śakti in the breath practices of *prāṇāyāma*, [kuṇḍalinī](lexicon:kundalini)-śakti in the dormant-then-roused energy the Haṭha Yoga Pradīpikā and the tantra literature catalogue, and icchā-śakti / jñāna-śakti / kriyā-śakti (will, knowledge, action) in the threefold subdivision the Kashmir Śaiva literature settled.
+The three registers are continuous, not separate: the energy the yogic body-diagrams chart is the same śakti the metaphysics calls the absolute's active aspect and the theology personifies as the Goddess.

 The Śakti–Śiva polarity